Daniel J. Saunders

 Hullo there!
 I’m Daniel Saunders, a fan of computer games and board games alike; and my passion is to discover what makes games truly fun and engaging.

-I studied games development for five years in education, and found myself falling in love with the many varieties of game design.
+I studied games development for five years in full-time education, and found myself falling in love with the many varieties of game design.
 During that time, I’ve met many wonderful people who have influenced my style of work and continue to meet industry newcomers and veterans alike to try and gain insight from all walks of the industry.

 Now in the industry, I’m being exposed to new ways to find the fun in the work that I do.
 Every day is an experience that leads to new knowledge, something that I appreciate very much.

 When not dedicating time to the making and playing of games, some of my spare time is spent training at the gym.
 As an avid fan of both powerlifting and strongman, I’m inspired to stay strong and in good health.
-I also try to make time to play tabletop RPGs with friends.
+I also try to make time to play board games and tabletop RPGs with friends.

 02/09/2019 – Present